This page describes how to use a Zipkin server to receive traces from Zipkin clients and forward those traces to Cloud Trace for analysis.

 This release has two known limitations:

 Zipkin tracers must support the correct Zipkin time and duration semantics.
+For more information, go to Instrumenting a library and scroll down to the section on Timestamps and duration.

 Q: Will this work as a full Zipkin server?